khaledssbd/UrbanUtopia-project-client-side/README.md

 - Local Storage and API post configuration with Protected route
 - jwt configuration to configure security
 - react-hook-form in registration
-- Adaptable & Robust
-- No lorem text and no javascript default alert

 # npm Packages